itaialcalai/FingerPrint/README.md

 # DPCR Automation

 ## Overview
 DPCR Automation is a software tool designed to streamline and automate the process of analyzing digital PCR (dPCR) data.
-This application provides an easy-to-use graphical user interface (GUI) built with Dash and utilizes various backend scripts to handle data extraction, threshold calibration, and plotting of results in 1D, 2D, and 3D formats.
-The software supports the uploading of data files, selection of control wells, and generation of visual plots to facilitate comprehensive analysis of dPCR data.
+This application provides a GUI and utilizes various backend scripts to handle data extraction, threshold calibration, and plotting of results in 1D, 2D, and 3D formats.
+The software supports the uploading of data files, selection of control wells, and generation of visual plots to facilitate analysis of dPCR data.

 ## Directory Content
 - **app**: This directory contains all the current code files necessary for the functioning of the Dash app.
 - **old_src**: This directory holds the old drafts of the code files.
 It serves as a reference for the previous versions and helps in tracking the development history.
 - **example_input**: An example input file to demonstrate the expected format and structure of the data files.
 - **requirements.txt**: Specifies the Python packages required for running the DPCR Automation software.
-- **README**: The documentation file you are currently reading, providing an overview and instructions for the software.
+- **README**

 ## Features
 - **File Upload**: Upload zipped directories containing dPCR data files.